Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB274', 'Using Rapise Mobile with a Cloud Device Farm')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB274.aspx">KB274</a> Using Rapise Mobile with a Cloud Device Farm

 Rapise connects to mobile devices (iOS and Android) using the standard Appium mobile device testing API (similar to Selenium WebDriver for web browsers).
 This articles describes how you can use Rapise to connect to a mobile device farm using the Appium mobile device profiles inside Rapise.
+We use Kobiton as an example.

 ### <a onclick="return RegisterKbClick('KB273', 'Rapise Tips, Tricks & Workarounds when Testing Dynamics AX 2012')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB273.aspx">KB273</a> Rapise Tips, Tricks & Workarounds when Testing Dynamics AX 2012